 - On-Premises: On-Premises environments enable this feature.
 For additional information and guidelines, please refer to the VMware AirWatch CDN Integration Guide.

 - Shared SaaS: AirWatch enables this feature by default.
-For additional information, please refer to our KB article here.

 - Dedicated SaaS: AirWatch automatically enables this feature by default.
 Customers have the option to "opt out" if they choose by contacting AirWatch Support.

 Can you disable the CDN in the AirWatch Console?

 Yes.
 Speak with a VMware AirWatch Representative to disable the CDN at a specific organization group.

 Does the CDN have any passive storage capabilities (is the data stored statically outside of AirWatch) or is it just a pass through?